Skip to main content

 Context

-The marketing specialists at Whisker Co. want to introduce a discount method to encourage more purchases in the webshop.
-They have multiple ideas but, without data, they can't decide which is the most effective.
+The marketing specialists at Whisker Co. want to introduce a discount strategy to boost webshop purchases.
+They have several ideas but lack the statistical data needed to determine which would be most effective.

 Goal

-To learn which is the most effective discount method, we want to perform an A/B/C test.
+To learn which is the most effective discount strategy, we want to perform an A/B/C test.

 Solution